bradleyfalzon/nsaudit/README.md

 Options:
-  -f domains.csv  --file=domains.csv     Read domains from this file -n              --nameserver=          Name server to check for (use option multiple times) -c 4096         --channel-buffer=4096  Size of the golang channel buffer, should (must?) be larger than number of domains -w 10           --workers=10           Maximum number of concurrent workers to start to fetch DNS records
+  -f domains.csv  --file=domains.csv     Read domains from this file -n              --nameserver=          Name server to check for (use option multiple times) -c 4096         --channel-buffer=4096  Size of the golang channel buffer, must be larger than number of domains -w 10           --workers=10           Concurrent workers to start to fetch DNS records -t 5            --timeout=5            DNS timeout in seconds -r 3            --retry=3              DNS retry times before giving up -z              --zone-warnings        Show warnings when the registrar and zone entries don't match
                   --help                 show usage message
 ```